Masamune-kun's Revenge: Characters

 Aki comes from a well-off family and is known for her brutal treatment of men.
 As a result, she has gained the nickname "Cruel Princess" (残虐姫, Zangyaku Hime) from her classmates.
-She allegedly rejected Masamune and gave him the nickname "Piggy" when the two were children leading to his transformation and commitment to revenge.
+She allegedly rejected Masamune and gave him the nickname "Pig's foot" when the two were children leading to his transformation and commitment to revenge.
 It was later revealed that she had a crush on Masamune during their childhood and that her hatred of men stemmed from the incident of his "sudden departure" without saying anything and leaving Aki heartbroken.
-When Masamune finally confronts her about the past, she tells him that she never gave him the nickname "Piggy" in the first place and never even heard of that nickname before.
+When Masamune finally inquires about the past, Aki tells him that she never called chubby Masamune "Pig's foot" in the first place and has never even heard of that nickname before.
 As Aki realizes Masamune's true identity, she attempts to make him the same chubby boy he used to be.
 Aki mentions she found his chubbiness "cute" and overall as a symbol of wealth, implying that chubby guys are her type.
-When she reads Masamune's entitles of revenge and hears Yoshino's regrets, Aki decides to fix everything.
+After she reads Masamune's entitles of revenge and hears Yoshino's regrets, Aki decides to fix everything.
 With the misunderstood vengeance cleared up, Aki can't help but accept Masamune's heart.